mh001/thereweare/coincontrol.md

 > You always must select enough outputs, so that those outputs can pay the fee.

-* **I do not know how to independently calculate transaction size so test transaction size calculation is not tested.**
+* **I do not know how to independently calculate transaction size so transaction size calculation is not tested.**

 > **Calculation of fee and transaction size**
 > The fee is calculated according to the fee set in the Settings menu.